MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-shared-with-me.md

 Watch Amanda explain the **Shared with me** content list and demonstrate how to navigate and filter the list.
 Then follow the step-by-step instructions below the video to try it out yourself.
 For you to view dashboards shared with you, you need to have a Power BI Pro or Premium Per User (PPU) license.
 Read [What is Power BI Premium?](../admin/service-premium-what-is.md) for details.

 > [!NOTE]
-> This video uses an older version of the Power BI service.
+> This video might use earlier versions of Power BI Desktop or the Power BI service.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G26dr2PsEpk" frameborder="0" allowfullscreen></iframe>